 “You are what you eat,” the old saying goes.
 Everything we put into our body either helps it grow or hinders our growth.
 We don’t usually think about this when it comes to our dental health.
 A healthy diet is important in order for our mouth to function properly.

 Lifestyle factors can also affect our mouth health such as smoking and drinking alcohol.
 Those who smoke are more likely to have gum disease.
 This is because smoking causes a lack of oxygen in the bloodstream, so your bleeding gums don’t get the chance to heal.
 When you were little your parents always preached how sugar will rot your teeth, this, in fact, is true.
-When you eat sugary foods or sip sugary drinks for long periods of time, plaque bacteria use that sugar to create acids that attack your enamel, the hard surface of your tooth.
+When you eat sugary foods or sip sugary drinks for long periods of time, plaque bacteria use that sugar to create acids that attack your enamel, the hard surface of your tooth leads to tooth decay.

 Commit to a diet that is low in sugar and high in the necessary nutrients like fruits and vegetables.
 You don’t have to ban sweets from your life.
 Just remember to eat them in moderation, and brush after these snacks so that the sugar does have time to stick around.